truelockmc/streambert/README.md

 ```

 On first launch you'll be prompted to enter your TMDB API key.
-It's saved locally — you only need to do this once.
+It's saved locally, you only need to do this once.

 ---